stefanpems/sentinel-utilities/incident-lifecycle-automation/fixed-state-diagram/readme.md

   - Assign the corresponding Managed Identity the role of Microsoft Sentinel Responder on the resource group or Sentinel workspace
   - Authorize the API connection to Office 365 / SharePoint Online
   - Verify the correctness of the parameters; modify their values if necessary

+* Authorize Sentinel / Defender XDR to run the Logic App NewIncidentFlow